VintageGold/EthMergeNFT/README.md

 <img src="images/TreeShaman-pinksky.png" width="500" alt="centered">
 </p>

-The tree shaman on the right is for the person who is a got me into crypto being Ori Shimony who has been leading the charge on bringing DAOs to life with dOrg.
+The tree shaman on the right is for the person who is a got me into crypto being Ori Shimony who has been leading the charge on bringing DAOs to life with @dOrg.